 Her publications include: The Fourth Amendment Warrant Requirement and Courts-Martial: Military Justice versus Military Readiness, 8 American Journal of Criminal Law 281 (Nov.
 1980); To Determine an Appropriate Sentence: Sentencing in the Military Justice System,114 Military Law Review 87 (Fall 1986); Using Operations and Maintenance Funds in Contingency Operations, Military Review, Vol. LXXX, p.
 38, (Mar-Apr.
 2000).
 In addition, she authored numerous published and unpublished opinions as an Associate Judge, U.S. Army Court of Criminal Appeals.
 She was a frequent guest lecturer on trial advocacy, evidence, and procedure at the Army's Judge Advocate General's Legal Center and School.

-She is a member of the National Association of Women Judges, and currently chairs the Military Courts committee.
-In her spare time, she advises a Senior Girl Scout troop and an all-girl Boy Scout Venturing Crew in the Bailey's Crossroads area of Northern Virginia where she resides.
+She is a member of the National Association of Women Judges (NAWJ), and a member of NAWJ's Military Courts committee.
 She is an avid backpacker and someday hopes to thru-hike the Appalachian Trail.